umrlastig/pegazus-ontology/scripts/land-registry/4_BUILD_KG.md

 	}}
 }
 ```
-## 6. Create changes and events for attribute versions
+## 6. Inferring changes and events related to the attributes
 * This step has been done with step 5

 ## 7. Clean knowledge graph